verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] what a pain in the fucking ass my depression is for everyone. it leaks. it stains furniture.
 - [ ] One must take heed of that shit
 - [ ] First the greetings.
 Now, the sweet talk.
 What's next?
 A little hand release?
+- [ ] Peel your eyes open and look God damn it!